imi-hub/tV_model/README.md

-# tV_model — Symmetry-aware neural backflow for the 2D t–V model
+# Symmetry-aware neural backflow for the 2D t–V model

 This repository contains research code for **symmetry-aware neural backflow** variational wavefunctions applied to the **two-dimensional t–V model** of interacting spinless fermions.
 The implementation builds on **NetKet 3** (JAX) for variational Monte Carlo (VMC) and uses **QuSpin** for exact diagonalization (ED) benchmarks.